davinwang/C2TutorialsGo/README.md

     The preprocess program relies on `Cython` implementation of [RocAlphaGo](https://github.com/Rochester-NRT/RocAlphaGo) project for Go rules and feature plane generation.
 It is estimated to take 60 CPU hours for preprocess complete KGS data set.

 ## Supervised Learning - Policy Network
-  According to [DeepMind](http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html?foxtrotcallback=true), AlphaGo (conv=13 filters=192) can achieve 55.4% test accuracy after 20 epochs training.
+  According to [DeepMind](http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html?foxtrotcallback=true), AlphaGo can achieve 55.4% test accuracy after 20 epochs training.
 Test set is the first 1 million steps. i.e. KGS2004.
-The speed of each prediction is 4.8ms (on Kepler GPU).
+The speed of each prediction is 4.8ms (on Kepler K40 GPU).
-  This program (conv=13 filters=192) achieves 52.75% test accuracy by 4 epochs and 54% by 7 epochs so far.
+  [This program](http://nbviewer.jupyter.org/github/davinwang/C2TutorialsGo/blob/master/Mock%20AlphaGo%20%282%29%20Policy%20Network.ipynb) achieves ~54.6% by 9 epochs so far.
 Test set is the latest 300K steps. i.e. KGS201705-201706.
-It also achieved speed of around 4.5ms for each single prediction (on Maxwell GPU).
+It also achieved speed of around 4.5ms for each single prediction (on Maxwell GTX980m GPU).
 Therefore each epochs takes ~40 GPU hours.
 Running on GPU mode is around 100x faster than CPU mode.

 | epochs | loss   | test accuracy | epochs | loss   | test accuracy |
 |--------|--------|---------------|--------|--------|---------------|